Belaquila/crazy-gear/README.md

     6. If the counts of collected figures form a geometric sequence, you score 3 times the total number of figures
     7. The gear empties its collection of obstacles when you score.

-H2 How to contribute and make it better
+## How to contribute and make it better

-Please reach out and we can discuss these topics and others :
+Please reach out and we can discuss such topics and others :

 - Trigonometry to adjust the position of catched obstacles.
 - UX to make it more intuitive.
 The gear should visualy send the obstacles to the score board once it's full !
 This will be more realistic.